Millennium Short Circuit: The Y2K Effect on Energy Utilities

 Some examples of systems and computer equipment that are most likely to be affected by Year 2000 problems follow:

-- Plant process systems (data scan, log, and alarm and safety parameter
+Plant process systems (data scan, log, and alarm and safety parameter display system computers)

 Because of the limited time remaining in which to address the problem, the majority of the program remediation, validation, and implementation activities should be completed at a facility by mid -1999, leaving only a few such activities scheduled for the third and fourth quarters of 1999.
 In addition, we recognize that despite every reasonable effort by licensees to identify and correct Year 2000 computer system problems at their facilities, some software, applications, equipment, and systems may remain susceptible to the problem.
 Additionally, software, data, and systems external to the facility could potentially affect the facility adversely.
 Therefore, to ensure continued safe operation of the facility into the Year 2000 and beyond, licensees should formulate contingency plans for affected systems and equipment.
 The concept of Year 2000 readiness includes the planning, development, and implementation of appropriate contingency plans or compensatory actions for items that are not expected to be Year 2000 compliant or ready and to address the possible impact that unrecognized problems may have on safe plant operation.